-The Daniel Webster council has been offering the NYLT program to its youth leaders for the past 16 years, tailoring the specific course materials to meet the needs of our Boy Scout troops.
-This summer, we are excited to extend the program to support our venturing crew and explorer post leaders, with discussions activities specifically tailored to engage young men and women in developing their leadership abilities.
+The Daniel Webster council has been offering the NYLT program to its youth leaders since the summer of 1999, tailoring the specific course materials to meet the needs of our youth leaders.
+This summer, we are excited to continue to extend the program to support female scouts, and to continue to support youth leaders from our venturing crews, explorer posts, and OA chapters.
+Come accelerate your leadership with us!

 WHAT IS NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)?

-The course focuses on teaching advanced leadership skills in a team-building atmosphere based on the patrol or crew method.
-The participants will be regularly challenged to accomplish activities and projects using the leadership skills taught in the course.
+The course focuses on teaching advanced leadership skills through the patrol or crew method.
+The participants will be challenged to accomplish activities and projects using the leadership skills taught in the course.
 Participants will experience the simulation of a month in the life of a unit, complete with meetings, activities, and planning for the big monthly outing (the outpost overnight trip at the end of the course).